Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 • Children and young people (under 18 years old) living with type 1 diabetes

-• People living with type 1 diabetes who are pregnant or planning a pregnancy.
+• People living with type 1 diabetes who are pregnant or planning to become pregnant.

 The guidance goes on to say that hybrid closed-loop systems should only be used with the support of a trained multidisciplinary team experienced in insulin pumps and continuous glucose monitoring in type 1 diabetes.